thevinodpatidar/collabwizard-frontend/README.md

 ## Created by vinod ,Rishabh ,Devang.
+# explanation
-#explanation -CollabWizard is an social media platform for the teachers to interact ,learn and use to with technology,where teachers can share there notes,lectures,and other resources.
+CollabWizard is an social media platform for the teachers to interact ,learn and use to with technology,where teachers can share there notes,lectures,and other resources.

+ ## Technologies:
+ React.js with Ant Design and Node.js with Express.js , Data-Base :PostgreSql for development.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).